tamoghnaojha/tamoghnaojha.github.io/_pages/research.md

   * June 2023 - Current: Ms. C Amala (Co-supervising with Dr. Saswat Kumar Ram, ECE, SRM University-AP)

 <span style="color:red">
-I am looking for motivated and aspiring candidates for PhD positions (current vacancy: 2) and Post-Doc (current vacancy: 1).
-Interested candidates may write to me with a copy of their updated CV.
+I am looking for motivated and aspiring candidates for PhD positions (current vacancy: 2).
+Candidates interested working in areas such as UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum may write to me with a copy of their updated CV.
 For more information about the eligibility criteria, benefits, and fellowship of PhD program, you may visit the following links -- [PhD program](https://admission.iitism.ac.in/index.php/admission/phd).
 </span>

 ## Research Grants